 Employment policies and documents

-We have developed a range of policies and initiatives designed to support employees in areas such as welfare and training and to make clear what employees can expect from us and the standards we expect in return.
+We have developed a range of policies and initiatives designed to support employees in areas such as welfare and training.
+The policies make clear what employees can expect from us and the standards we expect in return.
 In addition, policies help to create a culture where issues are dealt with fairly and consistently.
 The policies listed apply to all our employees, unless specifically stated otherwise, in each policy.

 Absence Management Policy and Guidance

-Our Absence Management Policy and our Absence Management Guidance explains our responsibilities on promoting the good health of our staff and that, in doing so, it is likely to lead to a workforce who will be more productive and who are better able to lead full and satisfying work lives.
+Our Absence Management Policy and our Absence Management Guidance explain our responsibilities on promoting the good health of our staff.
+In doing so, it is likely to lead to a workforce who will be more productive and who are better able to lead full and satisfying work lives.
 Read our Absence Management Policy (PDF: 56Kb / 3 pages) and our Absence Management Guidance (PDF: 400Kb / 31 pages).